ChristopherJamesN/sports-news-feed/README.md

 ## Usage

 Run `bundle install` , `cd client && npm install` and `cd .. && rake start` .
 You should be automatically directed to the appropriate location in your browser to interact with the application.

-## Deployment

-Application is deployed on on Heroku.
-Using the Heroku CLI run `git push heroku master` to deploy the latest commit.

 ### GCloud Deployment